e5150/msdec/README.md

 It reads data from an RTL-SDR device at 1090 MHz, sampling at 2.4 MHz, and print (seemingly valid) messages to stdout, using the same format as described above as the preferred format for `msdec`.
+With the `-d` switch, it will run as a daemon, forking to background and dropping privileges to `uid` and `gid` configured in `config.h` (or by the `-u uid` and `-g gid` arguments).
+The default file for logging is `/var/log/mode_s.log`, where runtime information is written, and captured messages are appended to `/var/log/mode_s.out`.
+Those files will be reopened on reception of a `HUP` signal, to allow for rotation.

 # msgui